 Another important detail that needs to be shown on the schematic of a high speed design is the correct grouping of the parts and nets of a signal path.
 For example, let’s say that you have a signal path that starts from a source part, passes through a resistor, and then terminates at a different part.
 On a non-high speed design schematic this would be correctly shown as three parts with two different nets making up two different circuits.
 In high speed design techniques, however, it is still three parts with two different nets making up two different circuits, but both of these circuits are considered as one signal path.
 It is important that the schematic depicts this accurately so that the two circuits are grouped correctly as one signal path and signal path and signal integrity when laying out the PCB.

 High speed design schematics can also be made more helpful to the layout of the board by adding circuit groupings and keepout information.
 This will take the guesswork out of placement, while specific side and location instructions will guarantee that critical and sensitive parts are placed where they should be.
 Trace lengths, differential pairs, controlled characteristic impedance lines, and trace tuning instructions will help in the routing of the PCB.
 Mechanical information about unique parts on the board or the enclosure of the device can also be helpful.

 Take the guesswork out of the design and communicate what you expect

 A more detailed schematic is the first step to a better design

 Whether you are doing your own PCB layout or you are sending it out for design, make sure that you’ve prepared your schematic with what it will need to be successfully laid out.
 Don’t expect others to know instinctively what you want, you need to communicate what you expect.
-Showing an organized circuit flow in your schematic and including necessary design information is the best way to make sure that the design that is ultimately laid out is the high speed design that you expected it to be.
+Showing an organized circuit flow in your schematic and including necessary design information is the best way to make sure that the design that is ultimately laid out is the high speed design and signal that you expected it to be.